uwumarogie/FamilyBasket/README.md

 # FamilyBasket
-Creating a grocery list app for the family
+The goal is to create a synchronized Todo-List to share with the family.